January 26, 2023, by: Greca Fotopoulos

-If the typical honey and brown stain colors are not to your taste but you also don’t really care for the natural look, then there is another interesting option: whitewash or colorwash.
+If the typical honey and brown stain colors are not to your taste but you also don’t really care for the natural look, then there is another interesting option: whitewash or color wash.
 As described above, this is where you use a diluted paint or dye to color your flooring.
-Whitewash is often chosen to enhance a light and airy design or for a coastal or Scandinavian vibe; whilst brightly hued colorwashed floors are a great look for homeowners that want to break away from classic design tropes and get a completely personalized and unique look.
-For more on white wood flooring click here.
+Whitewash is often chosen to enhance a light and airy design or for a coastal or Scandinavian vibe; whilst brightly hued color-washed floors are a great look for homeowners that want to break away from classic design tropes and get a completely personalized and unique look.
+Read our report on white wood flooring.

 Whitewashed oak floor paired with clean lines and contemporary décor adds to the light and airy feel of this home.

 This home picks up a subtle coastal aesthetic with whitewashed floors, colored glass, and shell and starfish décor details.

 Wow!
 Aquamarine colorwashed hardwood floors pop against white walls and bring out the warm tones in the tan leather couches.

 Classy cornflower blue is an inspired colorwash choice for this eclectic Greenwich apartment.

 Yellowy-greeny chartreuse is a truly bold colorwash choice that makes perfect sense in this contemporary home combined with gray and white cabinets and fittings.